We're working to make the justice system transparent and accountable.

 We obtain hidden evidence and expose failures to drive reform.

-Vital evidence about how the justice system works – and fails – is routinely hidden from public view.
+Vital evidence about how the justice system works, and fails, is routinely hidden from public view.
 Court transcripts can cost hundreds of pounds for a single hearing.
 Victims struggle to access their own case records.
 Patterns of institutional failure remain buried behind paywalls and administrative barriers, making meaningful scrutiny nearly impossible.

 We believe transparency is essential to accountability.
 When the public can see how the system operates, reform becomes possible.